AshishYesale7/Stitcher/README.md

     -   Built-in system for deposits and final payments.

-"fabrova" is dual-licensed under the BSD 3-Clause License and a Commercial License.
+"Stitcher" is dual-licensed under the BSD 3-Clause License and a Commercial License.

 You may use this project under the terms of the BSD 3-Clause License as stated in the LICENSE file.
 Alternatively, commercial use with extended rights is available — contact the author for commercial licensing.